UTDATECPIRL/Winsor-McKoi/README.md

 ## Running the application

-* Open the .wekproj file in the folder (Winsor-McKoi/ML_Component) from inside the wekinator application and click run
+* Open the .wekproj file in the folder (Winsor-McKoi/ML_Component) from within the wekinator application and click run.
 * Run the Unity application in the folder (Winsor-McKoi/Build).
 Follow the guide below to explore the fish's behaviours.

 ### Demo Guide: